Tony Parker: Fourth championship (2013–2014)

-In May 2014, Parker, alongside Manu Ginóbili and Tim Duncan, tied the record for most wins in playoffs history by a trio of players playing together; the record was previously held by the LA Lakers trio of Magic Johnson, Kareem Abdul-Jabbar and Michael Cooper at 110 wins.
-The Spurs went on to beat the Thunder in six games and advance to the NBA Finals for the second straight year.
-San Antonio would once again face the Miami Heat and would win the 2014 NBA Finals in five games.
-This victory gave Parker his fourth championship and the fifth championship to the Spurs.
+During the 2014 season, Parker was named an All-Star, his sixth selection.
+He averaged 16.7 points and 5.7 assists per game over the season, his fourth consecutive year leading the Spurs in scoring.
+On 19 May 2024, following a win against the Oklahoma City Thunder, Parker and his teammates Manu Ginóbili and Tim Duncan tied the record for most wins in NBA playoff history by a trio of players playing together.
+The record was previously held by the Los Angeles Lakers trio of Magic Johnson, Kareem Abdul-Jabbar and Michael Cooper at 110 wins.
+The Spurs went on to beat the Thunder in six games and advance to the finals, facing the Miami Heat for the second straight year.
+San Antonio won in five games, giving Parker his fourth championship.

 Final years with Spurs (2014–2018)

 On 1 August 2014, Parker signed a three-year, $43.3 million contract extension with the Spurs.
-The Spurs finished the 2014–15 season with a 55–27 record, but lost in the first round of the playoffs to the Los Angeles Clippers in seven games.
-Parker struggled in the playoffs due to injury and averaged 10.9 points a game on 36% shooting.
+The Spurs finished the 2014–15 season with a 55–27 record, good for the 6 seed in the Western Conference, and faced the Los Angeles Clippers in the first round.
+Parker suffered multiple injuries during the series, including a quadriceps bruise, tweaked left ankle, and a tight right Achilles tendon which forced him to leave game 2 early.
+In game 7, Parker led his team with 20 points, but opposing point guard Chris Paul scored a game-winner to eliminate the Spurs from the playoffs.